Menedez Brothers Reunited In Prison After 30 Years Apart

-According to The Los Angeles Times, Lyle, 50, was moved in February from Mule Creek State Prison in Northern California to San Diego’s R.J.
-Donovan Correctional Facility, where his brother resides.
+According to The Los Angeles Times, Lyle Menendez, 50, was recently moved from Mule Creek State Prison in Northern California to San Diego’s R.J.
+Donovan Correctional Facility, where his brother is serving his sentence.

-Prison authorities stated that they moved Lyle to the Donovan facility after authorities lowered his security classification.
-But California corrections department spokeswoman Terry Thornton said that Erik, 47, was being held in a separate housing unit, so the brothers still wouldn’t have been able to interact at all.
+Prison authorities stated they moved him to the Donovan facility after authorities lowered his security classification.
+California corrections department spokeswoman Terry Thornton reportedly said Erik Menendez, 47, is held in a separate housing unit.

-But on Wednesday, Eric was relocated into the same housing unit as his brother.
+But on Wednesday, Eric Menendez was reportedly moved to the same housing unit as his brother.
 Inmates regularly interact in rehabilitation and educational programs within housing units, provided there are no disruptions.

 Authorities arrested the brothers in March 1990, and their first trial in 1994 ended in a mistrial.